KatzeMau/Raspberry-Pi-Minecraft-Server/README.md

 Now, lets run the install.sh
 (By typing sudo sh install.sh)

+So, now you can edit the server.properties and change what you want :)

 After the script ends go to the rc.local sudo nano /etc/rc.local add at the end: